srid/purescript-book-sources/chapter4.md

 import Prelude

 import Data.Array (null)
-import Data.Array.Unsafe (tail)
+import Data.Array.Partial (tail)
+import Partial.Unsafe (unsafePartial)

 length :: forall a.
-Array a -> Int length arr = if null arr then 0 else 1 + length (tail arr)
+Array a -> Int length arr = if null arr
+    then 0
+    else 1 + length (unsafePartial tail arr)
 ```

 In this function, we use an `if .. then .. else` expression to branch based on the emptiness of the array.
 The `null` function returns `true` on an empty array.
 Empty arrays have length zero, and a non-empty array has a length that is one more than the length of its tail.

-This example is obviously a very impractical way to find the length of an array in JavaScript, but should provide enough help to allow you to complete the following exercises.
+This example is obviously a very impractical way to find the length of an array in JavaScript, but should provide enough help to allow you to complete the following exercises:

 X> ## Exercises
 X>
 X> 1.
 (Easy) Write a recursive function which returns `true` if and only if its input is an even integer.
 X> 2.
-(Medium) Write a recursive function which counts the number of even integers in an array. _Hint_: use the `head` function from `Data.Array.Unsafe`.
+(Medium) Write a recursive function which counts the number of even integers in an array. _Hint_: the function `unsafePartial head` (where `head` is also imported from `Data.Array.Partial`) can be used to find the first element in a non-empty array.

 ## Maps